cadeyrn/enterprise-policy-generator/README.md

 ### Features

-- simply click together the desired Enterprise Policies
+- click together the desired Enterprise Policies
-- supports all policies which are supported by Firefox 60 and newer
+- supports all policies that are supported by Firefox 60 and newer
 - validation for mandatory fields and URLs
 - special marking of policies that only work with Firefox ESR
 - info links for some policies to get additional information
 - you can save any number of different configurations, load them at a later time (and of course delete them)
 - you can also export configurations and import them on other devices
-- if a policy requires a newer version than Firefox 60.0 or Firefox ESR 60.0 a notice is displayed
+- if a policy requires a newer version than Firefox 60.0 or Firefox ESR 60.0, a notice is displayed
-- a filter field allows to search in the descriptions of the policies and in the internal policy names
+- a filter field allows searching in the descriptions of the policies and in the internal policy names

 ### Shortcuts